heinscr/schools/frontend/README.md

 ### View District Details

 1. Click on any district in the list
-2. Map pans and zooms to district location with a marker
+2. All towns belonging to the district are highlighted in purple on the map
 3. Full district information displays on the right in JSON format
-4. Click another district to move the marker to new location
+4. Hover over any town to see its name in a tooltip

 ## Environment Variables